MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/expanded-scope/governance-or-compliance.md

 ### Suggested action during the assess process

 Governance and compliance assessment requirements are too customer-specific to provide general guidance on the actual steps taken during assessment.
 However, it is advised that the process includes tasks and time allocations for "alignment to compliance/governance requirements".
-For additional understanding of these requirements see the following links:
+For additional understanding of these requirements, see the following links:

 For a deeper understanding of governance, review the [Five Disciplines of Cloud Governance overview](/azure/architecture/cloud-adoption/governance/governance-disciplines).
 This section of the Cloud Adoption Framework also includes templates to document the policies, guidance, and requirements for each of the five sections: